iluvatyr/docker-supertuxkart/README.md

 ### Mounting log files:

 Make sure to create **server_config.log** and **stdout.log** as empty files on the host fs before starting the container.
-Then add them to the docker run command as shown above so that they can be successfully mounted and written to inside the container.
+Then use them as shown in the `docker run` example above so that they can be successfully mounted and written to inside the container.
+You can then check the logfiles on the host server via those files.

 ## Some additional infos

 ### Differences to jwestp image:
+This docker-container for SuperTuxKart is fairly advanced and makes it very easy to host a server and configure it to your will.
 This docker image uses a modified version of stk-code from [kimden/stk-code](https://github.com/kimden/stk-code) instead of [supertuxkart/stk-code](https://github.com/supertuxkart/stk-code.git) for building the image.
 This adds a few more functionalities and is fully compatible with the standard stk-code.

 A list of the [changes in kimden/stk-code](https://github.com/kimden/stk-code/blob/master/FORK_CHANGES.md) can be viewed by clicking the link.
-A lot Supertuxkart-servers run with this server version.
+A lot Supertuxkart-servers run with his stk-code additions.

-This fork of jwestp/docker-supertuxkart has following changes:
+### Functions of this Supertuxkart-Server-Docker-Image
+- Easy to understand README.md
+- The whole supertuxkart-server-process is running as nonroot.
+- PGID and PUID of the supertuxkart user can be custom set.
 - Support for sqlite3 database server management ( HowTo: [Create-Database.md](https://github.com/iluvatyr/docker-supertuxkart/blob/master/Create-Database.md) )
-- Support to configure the server easily through environment variables in docker run or docker-compose.
+- Support to configure the server easily through environment variables in docker run or docker-compose. e.g.
-- Using kimdens modified stk-code for additional functions, such as having server records stored in database and many more.
-See more differences in the above mentioned changes in kimden/stk-code
+    - Automated Addon installation
+    - Automated Addon updates via daily cronjob
+    - Add AI via environment variable
+    - Let supertuxkart-server push to a custom URL to notify that it is running
+    - Configure some server_config.xml values through environment variables (PORT,FIREWALLED)
+### To be added
+- Automated server restarts after updates
+- Automated checking if server is online via online.supertuxkart.net api that lists servers and restarting it.
+- Let all options in the server_config.xml be changed by environment variables.

 ### What is SuperTuxKart?